rajendarreddyj/eclipse-weblogic-plugin/README.md

 1. Build or download & unzip _"eclipse-weblogic-plugin-site-x.y.z.zip"_,
 2. Launch _Eclipse_,
 3. In Eclipse, Click on _"Help > Install New Software..."_,
-3. Click on button _"Add..."_ to add an new repository,
+3. Click on button _"Add..."_ to add a new repository,
 4. Enter Name and select the local site directory as below and click OK.
     * Name    : Eclipse Weblogic Plugin Update Site
     * Location: Eclipse Site Directory (either extracted one or locally built site directory)